A man said a woman was kidnapped. Police tell a different story

-On Sunday, a man called police to report that his friend, an unidentified woman with a "Mexican" last name may have been kidnapped after the 67-year-old man she was with pointed a shotgun at him, according to an Horry County police report.
+On Sunday, a man called police to report that his friend, an unidentified woman may have been kidnapped after the 67-year-old man she was with pointed a shotgun at him, according to an Horry County police report.

 But officers tell a different story.